Libensemble/libensemble/docs/tutorials/forces_gpu_tutorial.rst

 ---------------------

 Another variant of this example, forces_multi_app_, has two applications, one that uses GPUs, and another that only uses CPUs.
-The dynamic resource management can manage both types of resources and assign these to the same nodes concurrently, for maximum efficiency.
+Dynamic resource management can manage both types of resources and assign these to the same nodes concurrently, for maximum efficiency.